ianyepan/ianyepan.github.io/_posts/2023-05-06-c-web-server.md

 every time a unit test finishes!
 I checked my `free_cache()` implementation and it looked fine.
-After an hour of debugging, I finally realized that I forgot to initialize the size of the cache when I created the cache.
+After an hour of debugging, I finally realized that I forgot to initialize the size of the cache when I created a new cache.

 What happened was that the cache in the previous unit test was correctly freed, and the C compiler was smart enough to allocate the